 Spinbackup’s new G Suite Security Policies allow for greater flexibility in customizing G Suite Apps Audit, Data Audit, and Domain Audit related policies.
 It includes additional settings that enable G Suite administrators to customize the handling of various events along with the associated actions for those events.
 Custom Policies allow a more granular control over Security Policies in the environment, allowing for specific rule scopes, exceptions, and notification settings on a per rule basis as well as prioritizing the processing order of the defined Custom Policy rules.

-The new Custom G Suite Security Policies feature set includes the following Rule Types:
+G Suite Security Policies feature set includes the following Rule Types:

 Apps Audit Policies